 type

 The type(s) of plot to create.
 Multiple types should be passed as a vector of strings.
 Valid values are "agreement", "boxplot", "histogram", "interval", "profiles", "qqplot", "summary".
-The default value is a vector with "summary" and "qqplot".
+The default value is "default", which will produce default plots appropriate for the analysis.
+You may use the v function to pass the plot keywords unquoted.

 panel

 Whether or not to display the summary plot combined into in a single panel.
 Default is TRUE.
-A value of FALSE will create individual plots instead.
+A value of FALSE will create individual "histogram" and "boxplot" charts instead.
 This parameter is equivalent to the "unpack" keyword in SAS.

 showh0